lorycontixd/RaytracingAlgorithm/rta.md

 - camera( perspective, rotation_z(30)* translation([0,0,1]), 2.0, 2.0 )

 ## Settings

 RaytracingAlgorithm implements various settings to modify the image to the user's will.
 The settings are defined by the keyword ```set``` and most of them can be declared in different ways:
 - Setting turned off: ``` set setting = off```
 - Setting turned on and using default parameters: ``` set setting = on```
-- Setting turned on and using custom parameters: ``` set setting = new setting( *args )
+- Setting turned on and using custom parameters: ``` set setting = new setting( *args )```

 Settings are defined in order of definition in the file, and some settings must come after others.

 ### Width and height
-The width and height are the only setting that do not follow the rules described above, and are the only setting that can be defined both in the scene file and from command line.
+The width and height are the only settings that do not follow the rules described above, and are the only settings that can be defined both in the scene file and from command line.
 The scene file definition has the priority over the command-line definition, so if both are defined, the scene file values are taken.
-If neither are defined, the default values for width and height are 800 and 600 respectively.
+If none of them is defined, the default values for width and height are 800 and 600 respectively.

 **Syntax**:
 - set width = value